 6. Quadruple Down on One to Three Channels

 Once you understand your ideal prospect or your target audience, and know where they hang out, do whatever you can.

 Quadruple down—not just double down—quadruple down on targeting them, finding them, and making sure that things work.
-Make sure that once you find a channel that works, exploiting this channel as best as possible to scale down production and attract better prospects, and reach more and more prospective customers.
+Make sure that once you find a channel that works, exploit this channel as best as possible to scale down production, attract better prospects, and reach more and more prospective customers.

-We have found some of our specific audiences through our network, through consulting, and through talking to lots of different people.
+We have found some of our specific audiences through our network, consulting, and talking to many different people.
 We have also found a conference where a good percentage of our ideal prospective customers hang out.
 It’s a very nice conference.
 It’s really hard to find them otherwise unless you’re within the circles.
-They have different packages for sponsorship, for webinars, and for other communities.
+They have different packages for sponsorship, webinars, and for other communities.

 Now, most of those packages cost like $20,000, or even more.
-It’s not an easy feat, or it’s not something that’s super cheap, but it’s extremely important for us to just reach out to our target audience, which is why we are embracing the opportunity.
+It’s not an easy feat, or it’s not super cheap, but it’s extremely important for us to reach out to our target audience, which is why we are embracing the opportunity.

 You don’t have to put all your eggs into a single basket, but at the same time, make sure that whenever something works, you double down, triple down, or quadruple down so it continues to work.